Rakshasudu (1986 film): Production

 Rakshasudu marked the third collaboration of Chiranjeevi, K. S. Rama Rao, Kodandarami Reddy, Yandamuri Veerendranath, and Ilaiyaraaja, following Abhilasha (1983) and Challenge (1984).
 The film is notable for being the only one where Chiranjeevi's character has no name, with other characters referring to him simply as "friend" or "Purusha".

-Interestingly, Rakshasudu was released on the same day as Oka Radha Iddaru Krishnulu (1986), also directed by Kodandarami Reddy.
-Both films, starring Chiranjeevi and Kamal Haasan, were based on novels by Yandamuri Veerendranath and were commercial hits.

 Music

 The music was composed by Ilaiyaraaja.
 All the songs were chartbusters.
 Music released on Echo Audio Company.